Kevin Moriarty, Chair

 Back to top

 Kathryn M. Lipuma (Executive Director) has served as the Executive Director of Writers Theatre since March 2007 where she is responsible for overseeing all management, administration and operations for the company.
-Most recently, she led the planning and construction of Writers Theatre’s new state-of- the-art theater center, designed by internationally renowned architect and MacArthur Fellow and “Genius” grant recipient Jeanne Gang of Studio Gang Architects, which opened in February 2016.
-Prior to Writers, Lipuma spent nine seasons as Executive Director at the Tony Award-winning Signature Theatre Company in New York.
-At Signature, she produced award-winning revivals of Horton Foote’s The Trip to Bountiful, August Wilson’s Seven Guitars and Lanford Wilson’s Burn This and worked with such acclaimed writers as Edward Albee, Lee Blessing, Horton Foote, Maria Irene Fornés, John Guare, Bill Irwin, Romulus Linney, Paula Vogel, August Wilson and Lanford Wilson.
+Most recently, she led the planning and construction of Writers Theatre’s new award-winning theater center, designed by internationally renowned architect and MacArthur Fellow and “Genius” grant recipient Jeanne Gang of Studio Gang Architects, which opened in February 2016.
+Prior to Writers, Lipuma spent nine seasons as Executive Director at the Tony Award-winning Signature Theatre Company in New York, working with such acclaimed playwrights as Edward Albee, Lee Blessing, Horton Foote, Maria Irene Fornés, John Guare, Bill Irwin, Romulus Linney, Paula Vogel, August Wilson and Lanford Wilson.
 During her tenure, the organization launched its successful $15 Ticket Program.
-Prior to her time at Signature, she spent six years with Chicago’s Goodman Theatre.
-Lipuma currently serves as the Chair of the Board of Directors of the League of Chicago Theatres and as Vice Chair of the Board of Directors of Theatre Communications Group.
+Prior to her time at Signature, she spent six years with Chicago’s Tony Award-winning Goodman Theatre.
+Lipuma currently serves as the Chair of the Board of Directors of the League of Chicago Theatres and as Vice Chair of the Board of Directors of Theatre Communications Group (TCG).
 She is also member of The Chicago Network, an organization of 400 leading women of Chicago business, professional, cultural, nonprofit and educational communities.
 And she is the co-creator of DoNorth, an umbrella organization joining four cultural neighbors—Chicago Botanic Garden, Kohl Children’s Museum, Ravinia and Writers Theatre—to attract new audiences to the cultural, environmental and community activities of the North Shore.
 She is a graduate of The George Washington University in Washington, D.C.

 Back to top